Whipped Cream (DJ)

-Caroline Cecil (born December 25, 1992), known professionally as WHIPPED CREAM, is a Canadian DJ and record producer based on Vancouver Island.
-She is currently signed to Big Beat Records.
-She released her major label debut EP, Who Is Whipped Cream?, in August 2020 on Big Beat.
+Caroline Cecil, known professionally as WHIPPED CREAM, is a Canadian DJ and record producer based on Vancouver Island.
+She released her major label debut EP, Who Is Whipped Cream?, in August 2020 on Big Beat Records.

 Early life and education

 Caroline Cecil was born in Toronto, Ontario.
 She and her family later moved to Nanaimo on Vancouver Island.

 Cecil began ice skating at age two and was enrolled in professional figure skating lessons by age seven.
 She became a competitive figure skater at age eight and spent much of her youth traveling throughout Canada and the United States, competing in figure skating competitions.
 Her success at these events led to aspirations of joining the Canadian Olympic team.
 When she was 18, however, Cecil suffered a severe broken ankle while practicing triple toe loops.
 The injury required surgery that resulted in the insertion of a metal plate and six pins in her ankle.
 Although she was able to recover, she opted to forgo figure skating to pursue a career in music.

 Cecil is a graduate of Woodlands Secondary School in Nanaimo.